paulodowd/SummerSchool2022/Challenge4.md

   <img src="https://github.com/paulodowd/SummerSchool2022/blob/main/images/p5_light_dir.png?raw=true" width=500>
 </p>

 As your robot moves and rotates, it will report the direction to the light source relative to it's own forward direction.
 This means that a value between `-PI` and `+PI` will be reported.
+You can read the light direction simply by reading the following variable within your `controller` update function:

+`direction_to_light = robot.light_dir;`

+## Making Progress